JJmingcc/Optimization_in_python_tutorial/README.md

 # Gurobipy-tutorial
-This repo is to introduce very helpful mathematical programming tool (Gurobipy)
+This repo is to introduce very helpful mathematical programming tool (Gurobipy).
+In this repo, there are some famous examples implemented by using [Gurobipy](https://pypi.org/project/gurobipy/)

+## Get started
+### Prerequisites
+- Gurobi solver (Free license for academic students): [Gurobi solver](https://www.gurobi.com/academia/academic-program-and-licenses/)